Abortion in Maryland: Historical practices

 Midwives also performed abortions throughout the nineteenth and early twentieth centuries.
 Progressive-era public health reformers in Baltimore sought to restrict midwifery, and conducted a survey in 1909 in which they claimed that 32% of the city's midwives were "suspected of criminal practice," that is, of providing abortion services.
 This Progressive coalition was made up of white, middle-class physicians, nurses, and female reformers, such as doctors Mary Sherwood and Lilian Welsh, who characterized midwifery and abortion as vices of the immigrant and African American lower classes.
 Historian Leslie Reagan points out that physicians were also performing abortions at this time, but sought to direct enforcement towards midwives and lower-class patients.

+The first laws regulating abortion in the state were passed in 1867, banning abortion except by a physician to "secure the safety of the mother."

+In 1968, Maryland enacted a law allowing abortion in hospital settings in cases of rape, severe fetal deformity, or when life and health were endangered.

+In 1973, the Supreme Court's decision in Roe v.
+Wade made abortion legal without restrictions until the third trimester of pregnancy, overruling Maryland law.
+After Roe, clinics opened in the state to provide abortions outside of hospitals, and Planned Parenthood began providing outpatient abortion services.
+In 1991 the Maryland General Assembly passed a law that codified Roe v.
+Wade, which was upheld in a public referendum.

+Dobbs v.
+Jackson Women's Health Organization overturned the federally-protected right to abortion in 2022; abortion remains legal in Maryland.